ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 fixed share of `ucb-general`,  your `LevelFS` will decrease, causing your priority score to decrease.
 The end result is that your jobs will sit lower (read: longer) in the queue relative to other jobs.
-One way to combat this is to apply for a larger allocation.
+One way to combat this is to apply for an allocation.

 ### Alpine Allocation Tiers